mapbox/mapbox-studio-classic/docs/0000-01-01-style-manual.md

 CartoCSS
 --------

 Mapbox Studio styles are defined using CartoCSS.
-A quick introduction to the language and a full reference list of properties are built into Mapbox Studio - click on the help button (question mark icon) at the top-left of the code panel.
+A quick introduction to the language and a full reference list of properties are built into Mapbox Studio - click on the *Docs* button in the left panel.

 If you are new to CartoCSS, the following guides on Mapbox.com will be helpful: